Pay Attention! Why Attention Is the Foundation for Self-ManagementAdd bookmark

-This article, the first in a series by celebrated Drucker-inspired executive effectiveness expert, Dr. Jeremy Hunter, presents the building blocks of self-management and how they fit together to create mindfulness, that is, self-awareness & self-regulation.
+This article by celebrated Drucker-inspired executive effectiveness expert, Dr. Jeremy Hunter, presents the building blocks of self-management and how they fit together to create mindfulness, that is, self-awareness & self-regulation.

 Dr. Hunter shows us why and how focused attention is the key to getting work done.
 Indeed, attention is the foundation for self-management.
 "You are what you attend to,” Hunter says.